-510 Soil and Water Management (3 hours)
+510 Techniques in Agricultural Surveying (3 hours)

 Water management on the farm as it relates to maintaining soil productivity.
 Includes surveying, design, and layout of soil conservation engineering practices, such as waterways, diversions, terraces, farm ponds and drainage systems.
 (SS)